DaConman/chat-with-pi/README.md

    run from any directory.
 2. Pull these files to your local drive.
 3. Move files to your Rasp Pi.
 4. Move/Configure the voipstart.sh to be called on Rasp Pi startup.
 Look up ways to do this, as a multitude exist.
 Our method to place it in the bashrc file at the end.
+One line needs to be updated to link to your voipmenurpi location.
 5. Restart Pi and enjoy!